saicharani-meeripelly/hospital-management/hospital-management-main/hospital-management-main/README.md

 ---

-Built with ❤️ — MediCore HMS v1.0
+Built with ❤️
+Author
+sai charani